-This site is a resource hub for the National Trails — a guide to the Congressionally-established trails of the United States.
-Most people have heard of the Appalachian Trail, but there’s a lot more involved: 30 National Historic and Scenic Trails spanning over 50,000 miles of diverse scenery await our discovery.
+This site is a resource hub for the National Trails System — a guide to the Congressionally-established trails of the United States.
+Most people have heard of the Appalachian Trail, but there’s a lot more involved: 32 National Historic and Scenic Trails across 55,000 miles of diverse scenery, all awaiting our discovery.

 America’s Best Idea — Again